patrickrall/Qumquat/README.md

     x = qq.reg(i)
     i += 1
 ```
-The while loop executes three times, but python only executes the contents of a `with` environment once, so `qq.reg` is actually only once.
+The while loop executes three times, but python only executes the contents of a `with` environment once, so `qq.reg` is actually only called once.
 Despite this, three registers are allocated, so `x` refers to multiple registers!

 This illustrates that `qq.reg` does not actually return a register.
 It returns a `Key` - a more complicated object that maintains references to registers.
 Sometimes keys can refer to multiple registers as above.